Dynamical deconfinement transition driven by density of excitations: Two kink model

-We use the two kink model to study the low energy excitations as bound quasiparticles in the long-range Ising model.
-The idea is to project the Hilbert space into a subspace where $n$ spins are clustered together in the sea of up spins, forming two kink domain walls that are free to shift, contract, or expand.
+We use the two kink model \cite{LRIM_CONF_2,LRIM_CONF_expt} to study the low energy excitations as bound quasiparticles in the long-range Ising model.
+The idea is to project the Hilbert space into a subspace where $n$ spins are clustered together in the sea of up spins, forming up to two domain wall kinks that are free to shift, contract, or expand.
 The state is defined by two quantum numbers,